-- Fewer dependencies: You don't need to install apache or any other web-server. - Fast: Should be almost as fast as the mod_python version (and much faster than the CGI), even more so since version 0.12 where the HTTP/1.1 version of the protocol is enabled by default - Automatic reloading: For development, Tracd can be used in auto_reload mode, which will automatically restart the server whenever you make a change to the code (in Trac itself or in a plugin).
+- Fewer dependencies: You don't need to install apache or any other web-server. - Fast: Should be almost as fast as the mod_python version (and much faster than the CGI). - Automatic reloading: For development, Tracd can be used in auto_reload mode, which will automatically restart the server whenever you make a change to the code (in Trac itself or in a plugin).